Configure Artifactory for PTC

 If something looks wrong:

-- 401 / 403: Anonymous or Router access may not be configured yet—complete Step 5: Configure Anonymous Access and permission targets, then retry.
+- 401 / 403: Anonymous or Router access may not be configured yet—complete Step 4: Configure Anonymous Access and permission targets, then retry.

 - 404 / wrong path: Confirm ZIA’s redirect URL uses

-/package-rerouteon your Artifactory host and that you completed Step 3: Register repositories with Package Reroute.
+/package-rerouteon your Artifactory host and that you completed Step 2: Register repositories with Package Reroute.
 Use Get Full Configuration (GET /artifactory/api/package-reroute/config) or Get Registry Configuration to confirmrepo_keyfornpmis set—that API does not return or change the Router redirect path.
 See the Package Reroute Config API overview. - Very long

 url=values: Some clients require URL-encoding theurlquery parameter; if the bare string fails, encode the registry URL portion.

-A successful test returns HTTP 302 or 307 with a Location header pointing at your Artifactory repository path.
+A successful test returns HTTP 302 or 307 with a Location header pointing at your Artifactory remote repository path.

-Where to view them
+Where to View Them

 - In the JFrog Platform UI, open Administration.